-Are you interested in working in the Netherlands?
+Are you interested in temporary work in the Netherlands?
 Great!

-One of the easiest ways to get started is by working as a temporary employee.
+One of the easiest ways to start is by working as a temporary employee.

 Working via a temporary agency is very common, and the stats speak for themselves.
 In 2019, over 1 million people were engaged in temporary work in the Netherlands.